 These 25 quotes are about dog behaviour and training.
 Some of them are from professional dog trainers.
 Others are comments and anecdotes about dogs.
 Others still are quips from comedians.

-There are two more pages of quotations.
-Click on the links at the bottom of the page to view them.
+There are two more pages of quotations about behaviour and training.
+Click on the links at the top or bottom of the page to view them.

 My Labrador retriever had a nervous breakdown.
 I kept throwing him a boomerang.